uPortal-Attic/uportal-home/docs/with-uportal.md

 ## Basic localhost demonstration

+**This basic demonstration no longer works.**

+uPortal-home no longer depends only or even mostly on uPortal.
+Instead it depends on additional microservices.

 ### Tomcat

 You'll need a Servlet container to run uPortal.
 Because of uPortal's portlet container, that Servlet container probably needs to be Tomcat.
 Since you'll have a Tomcat anyway, we'll use that to serve up `uPortal-home` too.